-Research Interests: Machine Learning, Bio-inspired Artificial Intelligence, Methods from Applied Mathematics and Physics.
+Research Interests: Nature and bio-inspired Artificial Intelligence, Machine Learning, Methods from Applied Mathematics and Physics.

 Professional Memberships: German Physical Society (DPG eV), student memberships in AAAI and SIGEVO.

 Hobbies / Trivia: I ocassionally blog, write scifi shorts and do hackathons.
 Among my favourite movies are Matrix, Gattaca and Memento.
 My favourite old-school early 20th century scientist is the fascinating but also controversial John von Neumann.

 We are living in crazy times.
 I wrote about studying Machine Learning at the start of the year, updated the article last month about working on a spare time project and now I already have a position as a PhD student on very promising research in sight.

 I have accepted the offer to join the ITN ECOLE project funded under the EU Horizon 2020 Marie Curie Skłodowska actions.
 Horizon 2020 is with 80 billion euros currently the largest funded research initiative by the European Commission.
 I will be working together with an international tech company and the University of Birmingham on the intersection between evolutionary algorithms and currently popular machine learning algorithms.